 The lack of preparedness is disconcerting, to say the least.
 It indicates a state of denial of the situation we are all in – a situation that will undoubtedly make us more reliant on digital technologies than ever before, and organizations that have not made the transition to digital stand to lose the most.
 The current demand for flexible and remote access to work has strongly emphasized the value of digital channels.
 But only a minority of global organizations have the adequate digital maturity to do so, and ensure seamless business continuity.
 For many others, a lack of supporting infrastructure and poorly designed security mechanisms make transitioning to a digital, remote workplace model an insurmountable challenge.
 In an era where physical interactions can be life-threatening, a high degree of digital maturity might be the lifeboat your company needs.

-For us at HCL, a truly effective remote working model ensures both a great Employee Experience (EX) and a great Customer Experience (CX), as the two are of course, interlinked.
+For us at HCLTech, a truly effective remote working model ensures both a great Employee Experience (EX) and a great Customer Experience (CX), as the two are of course, interlinked.
 For employees to thrive, organizations need to provide certain essential aspects such as transportable devices, remote collaboration tools, cloud data tools, and reliable connectivity as well.
 All of these need to be hosted on secure networks.
 Without the right tools and provisions, organizations are likely to suffer significant drops in productivity, or even costly security breaches, which defeats the entire purpose of business continuity.
 This is where artificial intelligence and other digital technologies such as machine learning and predictive analytics play a key role.

 Artificial Intelligence: The Backbone of the Future Digital Workplace